 Why Study Global Health and Community?

 Health practices differ widely around the globe, but health inequities—between economic divides, urban and rural—are increasing exponentially everywhere.
-Across four continents, compare health strategies, community well-being, and multiple factors affecting human health in sweepingly different contexts, on both local and global scales.
-Through site visits and research practice with an array of health practitioners, government officials, and activists, explore health realities at individual and population levels.
-As part of the program, witness how considering health as a human right impacts peoples’ access to care.
+Across three continents, compare health systems and strategies, community well-being, and multiple factors affecting human health in different contexts, on both local and global scales.
 Journey from megacities to rural villages to take a holistic, interdisciplinary look at how communities around the world define what it is to achieve and maintain health.
+With this incredible scope of experiences, you will learn to critically analyze some of the most pressing health issues of this global moment, such as social inequities, the pandemic, climate change, and the economic drivers of healthcare.
+You will explore individual and population health through site visits and research practice with an array of health practitioners, government officials, and activists; and you will witness how positioning health as a human right impacts policy and health outcomes at all levels.
 Finally, explore the challenges all citizens face amid mounting obstacles to healthcare access, while strengthening your ability to understand, interpret, and compare the socio-cultural, ecological, economic, political, and biological factors that shape and predict human health.

 Explore a Day in the Life of an IHP student!

 Photos on this page may depict program sites from previous semesters.
 Please view the Program Sites section of this page to see where this program will travel in spring 2022.

 - Explore unique localities and gain insights into healthcare across continents.